Explicit Business Writing with Additional Training

-- You will know how to find the right balance between too much and too little in your business documents and between too casual and overly formal writing.
+- You will know how to find the right balance between too much and too little in your business writing and between too casual and overly formal writing.

 - You will be able to avoid the easily corrected errors that can make you look ill-prepared.

-- You will understand the best practices for writing high-quality, professional business documents.
+- You will understand the best practices for writing high-quality, professional business writing.

 How It Works

 When you enroll, we give you access to all the online lessons and training materials.
 Each lesson builds on the lessons that precede it.
 We offer clear explanations for every part of our training and plenty of real-world examples of how to apply the skills you are learning.

 You go at your own pace and submit assignments when you are ready.
 You don’t have to be online with other students or perform activities at specific times.